bhavyaajainn/Finlearn/README.md

 - **Rohan Singla** - [@rohanBuilds](https://x.com/rohanBuilds)

 ## Hackathon
-FinLearn AI was developed as part of the MoveAI Hackathon.
+FinLearn AI was developed as part of the Perplexity AI Hackathon.

 ## License
 This project is licensed under the [MIT License](LICENSE).